 My journey began during the dot-com boom of the 90s when I started my own Technology Consulting company after graduating Delaware Valley University with a degree in Computer Information Systems Management.
 While growing my consulting company, I built different companies from the ground up while working on various projects as I traveled around the world.
 In 2010, I sold my successful brick & mortar business to embark on new ideas.

-Shortly after, I built a film production company Delphia Entertainment from scratch.
+In 2007, I built a film production company Delphia Entertainment from scratch.
 I began creating short films and interviewing celebrities at Wizard World Comic Con for several years.
 My first independent film took home the Audience Choice award at the 2011 New Hope Film Festival and is now distributed globally.
+During this time, I was the main videographer for Philadelphia tech events, investor meetups, and created promo videos for area tech startups.

 After jumping back into the world of technology for a few years I made my second film: a historical documentary called The King’s Highway which won “Best Feature Documentary” at the 2016 FirstGlance Film Festival and is now seen worldwide via LA based distributor Indie Films.
 During the process of making the film, in order to film all of the aerial cinematography scenes, I trained to be an FAA certified drone pilot, and created VideoDroneMe.